vertica/VerticaPy/docs/source/pipeline.rst

    - the files should have **.yaml** as the extension,
    - YAML does not allow the use of tabs while creating YAML files

-The information in connection.yaml will be the same you use in Verticapy.
+The information in connection.yaml will be the same you use in VerticaPy.

 .. code:: bash